kisaacs/bpc-reading-group/README.md

 Pages](https://cahsi.utep.edu/resources/), may be of interest.

 The purpose of this group is to learn.
 We recognize no study or approach is perfect.
-However, we strive to seek waht we can learn from any reading despite its limitations.
+However, we strive to seek what we can learn from any reading despite its limitations.

 ### Reading Group Mechanics